zhiyuajun/DDA-BERT/software/README.md

    ```
 In this example, the local directory /data/DDA-BERT is mounted into the container and used as the working directory for input and output files.

-### ⚠️Note
+### ⚠️Important Notes
-> DDA-BERT relies on several external programs (e.g., JDK-11.0.26, FragPipe22_0, and Sage).
-In the Docker version, these dependencies are placed in the project's root directory (/app) by default.
+> DDA-BERT relies on several external programs (e.g., Java, FragPipe, and Sage).
+In the Docker version, these dependencies are already included in the project's root directory (**/app**) by default.
-Make sure to run the program in the default directory (/app) and avoid changing the execution directory.
+Be sure to execute the program from the default directory (**/app**) and avoid changing the execution directory.

-If you encounter the following errors while running in non-Docker mode, please verify that the required folders exist in the current working directory.
+If you encounter the following errors while running in non-Docker mode:
-If the folders are missing, either switch the working directory of the program or copy the necessary files into the current directory:
    ```bash
 	FileNotFoundError: [Errno 2] No such file or directory: '/xxx/sage/linux_sage'
 	FileNotFoundError: [Errno 2] No such file or directory: '/xxx/FragPipe22_0/philosopher-v5.1.1'
    ```
+Please verify that the required folders for the external programs exist in the current working directory.
+If any folders are missing, you can either switch to the correct working directory or copy the necessary files into the current directory.